capability/plenipotentiary-sandbox/README.md

 ├── DTO/CampaignCanonicalDTO.php
 ├── Gateway/CampaignCrudGateway.php
 ├── Adapter/
+│   ├── CampaignCrudAdapter.php
 │   ├── CampaignCreate.php    ← You implement this
 │   ├── CampaignRead.php      ← You implement this
+│   ├── CampaignReadMany.php  ← You implement this
 │   ├── CampaignUpdate.php    ← You implement this
 │   └── CampaignDelete.php    ← You implement this
 ├── Actions/